jingyi106/portfolio/population_aging_part3.md

 ### 2. Causes:<br />
 #### 2.1 Two main causes<br />
 the continued decline in fertility rates and increased life expectancy<br />
-#### 1.2 Low fertility rates situation<br />
+#### 2.2 Low fertility rates situation<br />
-Decreasing the fertility rate is one of the main reasons for population aging.
+Decreased fertility rate is one of the main reasons for population aging.
 For the last 70 years, fertility rates have decreased by 50% worldwide.
 People are less willing to give birth to a baby nowadays.<br />
-#### 1.3 Reasons for the low fertility rates<br />
+#### 2.3 Reasons for the low fertility rates<br />
 According to the survey conducted by New York Times, the top 10 reasons why people don’t want to have kids are: Want Leisure time, Haven't found partner
 No desire for children, Can't afford child care, Can't afford a house, Not sure I'd be a good parent, Worried about the economy, Global instability, Career Concerns<br />